camptocamp/the-rolling-dutchman/README.md

 # the-rolling-dutchman
-Master Project of Nataniel Hofer: Visualizing public transports in Netherlands (GTFS to vector tiles)
+Master Project of Nataniel Hofer: Visualizing public transports (GTFS to vector tiles)

 ## Precision on the expectation of GTFS
 The shapes.txt file is optional in GTFS.
 It is required here in order to work properly.